-6.02 When noise above 18 dBrnc or substantially higher than other readings in the same sample is found in the MEAS-L position, do not turn both test unit switches to the MEAS-S position at the same time.
+6.02 When noise above 18 dBrnc or substantially higher than other readings in the same sample is found in the MEAS-L position, do not turn both unit switches to MEAS-S position at the same time.

 6.03 Record this higher value on Form E-5969 before proceeding with trouble isolating measures.
-When trouble has been found, describe the findings on the back of the form.
+When trouble has been found, describe what was found on the back of the form.